Kitty Winn Bio

 Kitty Winn Awards Won

-Kitty Winn’s most prominent award is the Best Actress prize at the 1971 Cannes Film Festival for her lead performance in The Panic in Needle Park.
-This international recognition at Cannes remains the most widely cited award in accounts of her career.
+Kitty Winn won the Best Actress award at the 1971 Cannes Film Festival for her performance as the heroin addict Helen in The Panic in Needle Park.
+The award remains the most celebrated honor of her career and placed her alongside the most respected dramatic actresses of her generation.

 Kitty Winn Family